 Politically Wera’s other passion is the environment: encompassing traffic congestion, the pollution it causes and damage to the health of Bath’s residents.

 Wera is noted for her strong and deep rooted principles and she is bold and fearless in her defence of them.
-Many remark on her boundless energy and ability to get things done.
-She is intelligent, competent and thoughtful, and in no sense would she be ‘lobby fodder’ as an MP.
+She was reelected in the 2019 General Election.